Are you being spied on online? The short answer is: probably.

 - Use a VPN to encrypt your internet traffic, so spies can’t open data packets even if they intercept them

 - Disable third-party cookies in your browser.
-It’s a simple option in Internet Explorer, Chrome, Firefox, and others.
+It’s a simple option in Chrome, Firefox, and others, or get a browser that blocks third-party cookies by default.